 Much like Aspen and Vail, Breckenridge is a town that is known for its luxe ski resort, stunning mountain scenery, and endless recreation.
 The former mining town is lined with hundreds of restaurants, shops and saloons.

 Breck attracts visitors from around the world.
-It probably has the most places to eat out of any mountain town.
+It probably has the most places to eat out of any mountain town, so it’s easy to find a great meal or happy hour.

 It’s an old mining town that was established in 1859 at 9,600 feet above sea level.
 The town was named after the U.S. Vice President at the time, in hopes of charming the government go get a post office, which was a success.